H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

 independent; a change in one domain should influence reasoning in others.
-For example, in the current deployment, a change to floodplain policy or mental‑health benefit rules is intended to affect beliefs about specific structures, parcels, providers, and communities represented in the GeoDB/PostGIS and GBIM layers, and to influence how the RAG service on port 8010 ranks and filters documents across multiple collections, rather than remaining an abstract rule disconnected from place and practice.
+For example, in the current deployment, a change to floodplain policy or mental‑health benefit rules is intended to affect beliefs about specific structures, parcels, providers, and communities represented in the GeoDB/PostGIS and GBIM layers, including beliefs embedded into `gbim_beliefs_v2`, and to influence how the RAG service on port 8010 ranks and filters documents across multiple collections, rather than remaining an abstract rule disconnected from place and practice.
 The design intends that this coupling will deepen as metadata tagging of Chroma collections is enriched.

 **Consistency over time.**
 The design intends that when Ms. Jarvis learns or corrects something important—such as a new